lammps/lammps/doc/src/fitpod_command.rst

 The per-atom POD descriptors include one, two, three, four, five, six, and seven-body descriptors, which can be specified in the first input file.
-Furthermore, the per-atom POD descriptors also depend on the number of environment clusters speciefied in the first input file.
+Furthermore, the per-atom POD descriptors also depend on the number of environment clusters specified in the first input file.
 Please see :ref:`(Nguyen2024) <Nguyen20242>` and :ref:`(Nguyen and Sema) <Nguyen20243>` for the detailed description of the per-atom POD descriptors.

 Training